Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Pod-Related/Static-Pods.md

 ### **Key Characteristics**

-- **Managed by Kubelet**:  The kubelet monitors a specific directory for pod manifest files and manages the lifecycle.
+- Managed by Kubelet
-- **No API Server Involvement**:
+- No API Server Involvement
 - **Mirror Pods**: For visibility, the kubelet creates a mirror pod on the Kubernetes API server for each static pod.
     - These mirror pods make it visible in the kubectl get pods commands.
 - **Node-Specific**: Static pods are always bound to the node where their manifest files are located.